zipcpu by ZipCPU

 Not yet integrated

-Likewise, a data cache has been written for the ZipCPU, but not yet integrated into it
+A data cache has been written for the ZipCPU, but has yet to be fully optimized.

 The ZipOS would greatly speed up and improve the bare bones newlib library--primarily by providing "O/S" level interrupt support when using the library.
 This integration has not (yet) been accomplished.